JourneymanIQ

 If you walk in with three things, your odds shift dramatically:

 • Codebook navigation reflex.
-Tabbed strategically (or trained for no-tabs in California), able to find any major article in under 30 seconds.
+Tabbed strategically for Texas or trained for provided references in California, able to find any major article in under 30 seconds.
 Read our tabbing guide.

 • Calculation muscle memory.
 Voltage drop, conduit fill, motor FLA, box fill all set up in under 90 seconds without flipping for the formula.
 Daily 10-minute reps for 30 days build this.